Congo military intelligence chief dies of heart attack, wife says

 Kahimbi was included in December 2016 on a list of Democratic Republic of Congo officials whose assets were frozen and were barred from travelling to the EU.

-In response to reports that Kahimbi had been suspended, the U.S. ambassador to Congo, Mike Hammer, tweeted on Thursday: "As we have consistently said, those who are corrupt, commit violations of human rights, or disrupt the democratic process should be held accountable."
+In response to reports that Kahimbi had been suspended, the U.S. ambassador to Congo, Mike Hammer, wrote on Twitter on Thursday: "As we have consistently said, those who are corrupt, commit violations of human rights, or disrupt the democratic process should be held accountable."

-(Reporting by Stanis Bujakera, Writing by Alessandra Prentice, Editing by Timothy Heritage)
+(Reporting by Stanis Bujakera; Writing by Alessandra Prentice; Editing by Timothy Heritage and Daniel Wallis)

 ((alessandra.prentice@thomsonreuters.com; +380 44 244 9150; Reuters Messaging: alessandra.prentice.reuters.com@reuters.net))